Welcome to PayPal!

 - You received the payment for activities that violated this user agreement or any other agreement between you and PayPal.

 When you receive a payment, you are liable to PayPal for the full amount of the payment sent to you plus any fees if the payment is later invalidated for any reason.
-If the buyer paid in another currency, we will refund or reverse the transaction from your PayPal account balance in Brazilian Reais, using the transaction exchange rate (including our currency conversion fee) applicable at the time the refund or reversal is processed.
-If your PayPal balance is insufficient to cover your liability for the payment amount plus the fees, then this will result in a negative PayPal balance.
-Any negative PayPal balance represents an amount that you owe to us, and, in this situation, you must immediately add funds to your PayPal balance to eliminate it.
+If the buyer paid in another currency, we will refund or reverse the transaction in Brazilian Reais, using the transaction exchange rate (including our currency conversion fee) applicable at the time the refund or reversal is processed.
+In case you owe us any amount you must immediately add funds to your Balance Business Account to eliminate it.
+If you have a Personal Account or a Premier Account and you owe Paypal any amounts, you must reimburse PayPal through an alternative method.
 If you do not do so, PayPal may:

 - engage in collection efforts to recover such amounts from you, including but not limited to, include your name in the register of credit protection entities, instruct a collection agency to recover the amount due and/or initiate legal proceedings;